School of Nursing

 **NUR 419 may not be taken unless RN credit options have been completed and posted.

-Credits-by-examination may be earned in selected non-nursing courses.
-These include English Composition, Introduction to Psychology, Introduction to Sociology, Human Growth and Development, Statistics, and Microbiology.
+Credits-by-examination may be earned in select non-nursing courses.
+These include College Writing, General Psychology, Introduction to Sociology, Multicultural Human Development, Statistics, and Microbiology.
 Contact the Office of Prior Learning Assessment, (207) 780-4663, for an appointment or information.

 Sequencing of Courses

-Some courses and credits-by-examination have prerequisites which must be completed prior to enrollment.
+Some courses and credits-by-examination have prerequisites that must be completed prior to enrollment.
 Some prerequisites may transfer into USM from another accredited institution; others may be taken at USM.

 Basic Nursing Credits

 The School of Nursing recognizes 30 credits (NUR 314) for basic nursing courses transferred from an associate degree (ADN) program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing at the time the degree was awarded.
-These credits are applied toward fulfillment of the undergraduate requirements for RN students who have successfully completed CON 308 Professional Communication and Technology Utilization in Nursing and Health Sciences.
+These credits are applied toward fulfillment of the undergraduate requirements for RN students who have successfully completed NUR 308 Professional Communication and Technology Utilization in Nursing.

-The graduate portion of the RN to MS program in nursing is four to six academic semesters for full time study with students taking an average of nine to fifteen credits per semester.
+The graduate portion of the RN to MS program in nursing is 4-6 academic semesters for full time study with students taking an average of 9-15 credits per semester.
 A part-time study option is also available.
 Students must complete the program, including both undergraduate and graduate courses, within six years.

 Spring semester admission–October 1